Board of Directors

 In addition to her library work, Katharine has written several articles for the Louisa May Alcott Encyclopedia and self published a chapbook of poetry.
 Since 2019, she has written and shared a short story nearly every day.
 She has been homeschooling her son and daughter since 2017 and is grateful for public libraries and local arts organizations.

 Katharine believes that the arts should be accessible to everyone, regardless of age, socio-economic status, or ability.
-Her own children have participated in programs through Spotlight Performance Academy since January 2019 and she is delighted to have joined the Community Choir this past summer.
+Her own children have participated in programs through Spotlight Performance Academy since January 2019 and she is delighted to sing with the Community Choir.

 Renee Miller is a Homewood resident and a Professional Development Facilitator and Coach for Erikson Institute.
 A lifelong musical theater lover, she believes in the power of music to create positive and empowering experiences for children.